noahfajarda/Urban-Info/README.md

 # Project 1 (Name Of Project When We Decide On One)

 ## Purpose Of The Project
-The idea of this project is to educate the every day person into the details pertaining to the insights of urban areas.
+The idea of this project is to educate the user with details pertaining to major urban areas.
+It displays a variety of area qualites that the user can click to dispay futher detailed qualites of that specific area and the statistics associated with them.

-## The Functionality
+## Functionality
-This website works by typing in the urban areas into the search bar.
+This website works by typing in a name of a major urban area into the search bar.

+After inputing a name of an urban area you will then be able to click on the area qualites that you would like further information on.

+A drop down effect will then display more detailed information and statistics of the qualites associated with the area that is chosen.

-## The Visuals
+## Visuals
 Include vido and screenshots include link to the depolyed aplication/ Github pages

 ## Support
+If
 Information on developers / Add teammates names and github info via link (ask permission) / If you want to collab contact us /

 ## Roadmap